Data protection overview

 Azure DevOps Services is a cloud-hosted application for your development projects, from planning through deployment.
 Based on the on-premises capabilities, with additional cloud services, we manage your source code, work items, builds, and tests.
 Azure DevOps uses platform as a service (PaaS) infrastructure and many Azure services, including Azure SQL, to deliver a reliable, globally available service for your development projects.

 This article discusses the steps that Microsoft takes to help keep your projects safe, available, secure, and private.
-Also, it describes the role you play in keeping your projects safe and secure.
+It describes the role that you play in keeping your projects safe and secure.

-This article is intended for organization administrators and IT professionals who manage their project assets daily.
-It will be most useful to individuals who are already familiar with Azure DevOps and want to know more about how Microsoft protects stored assets in Azure DevOps.
+This article is for organization administrators and IT professionals who manage their project assets daily.
+It's most useful to individuals who are already familiar with Azure DevOps and want to know more about how Microsoft protects stored assets in Azure DevOps.

 Microsoft helps to ensure that your projects remain safe and secure, without exception.
-When stored in Azure DevOps, your projects benefit from multiple layers of security and governance technologies, operational practices, and compliance policies.
+When you store your projects in Azure DevOps, they benefit from multiple layers of security and governance technologies, operational practices, and compliance policies.
 We enforce data privacy and integrity both at rest and in transit.

-The threats you face boil down to four basic categories: data availability, service availability, service security, and data privacy.
-This article explores specific threats within each category, and explains what Azure DevOps does to address them.
-First, the article describes how data is stored and how Azure DevOps manages access to your data.
+The threats that you face boil down to four basic categories: data availability, service availability, service security, and data privacy.
+This article explores specific threats within each category and explains what Azure DevOps does to address them.
+The article begins by describing how data is stored and how Azure DevOps manages access to your data.

-Data protection requires active engagement of administrators and users, who must know what steps to take to protect your assets from unauthorized disclosure and tampering.
-Be explicit when you grant permissions to user access points, so only the right people are accessing data within Azure DevOps.
+Data protection requires the active engagement of administrators and users who know what steps to take to protect your assets from unauthorized disclosure and tampering.
+Be explicit when you grant permissions to user access points, so only the right people access data within Azure DevOps.

-Whatever your approach, you should consider all data potentially "at risk," no matter where it is or how it's being used.
-This is true for both data in the cloud and data stored in a private data center.
-It's important to classify your data, its sensitivity and risk, and the damage it might do if it becomes compromised.
-Also, categorize your data relative to an overall information security management policy.
+You should consider all data to be potentially at risk, no matter where it is or how it's being used.
+This statement is true for both data stored in the cloud and data stored in a private datacenter.
+It's important to classify your data, its sensitivity and risk, and the damage that it might do if it becomes compromised.
+Also, categorize your data relative to an overall policy for managing information security.

 Built on Azure

 Azure DevOps uses Azure Storage as the primary repository for service metadata and customer data.
-Depending on the type of data and the storage and retrieval needs, Azure DevOps uses Azure Blob Storage (for binary large objects) and Azure SQL data storage.
-To understand the Azure DevOps Services approach to data protection, some background on these elements is important.
+Depending on the type of data and the storage and retrieval requirements, Azure DevOps uses Azure Blob Storage and Azure SQL Database storage.

 Azure Blob Storage stores large chunks of unstructured data.
-All projects use the Azure Blob Storage service.
+All projects use this service.
 Data includes potentially sensitive or private information, like the contents of source files and attachments for work items.
 For most projects, the majority of storage in use is this type of unstructured blob storage.
-For more information, see Azure Blob Storage.

-Azure SQL Database storage stores the structured and transactional aspects of your organization, including project metadata, the versioned source control history, and work item details.
-Database storage gives you fast access to the important elements of your project, and provides indexes into the blob storage to look up files and attachments.
-For more information, see Azure SQL Database.
+Azure SQL Database stores the structured and transactional aspects of your organization, including project metadata, the versioned source-control history, and details of work items.
+Database storage gives you fast access to the important elements of your project.
+It provides indexes into the blob storage to look up files and attachments.

 Administrators can manage access to resources by granting or restricting permissions on user identities or groups.
-Azure DevOps uses federated authentication of user identities via Azure Active Directory (Azure AD) and Microsoft accounts.
+Azure DevOps uses federated authentication of user identities via Microsoft Entra ID and Microsoft accounts.

 During authentication, the user is routed to the authentication provider, where they provide their credentials.
-After the authentication provider has verified the user's credentials, Azure DevOps issues an authentication cookie to the user, which allows the user to remain authenticated against Azure DevOps.
+After the authentication provider verifies the user's credentials, Azure DevOps issues an authentication cookie to the user.
+This cookie allows the user to remain authenticated against Azure DevOps.

-Azure DevOps uses many Azure Storage features to ensure data availability if there's a hardware failure, service disruption, or region disaster.
-Also, the Azure DevOps team follows procedures to protect data from accidental or malicious deletion.
+Azure DevOps uses many Azure Storage features to help ensure data availability if there's a hardware failure, service disruption, or regional disaster.
+Also, the Azure DevOps team follows procedures to help protect data from accidental or malicious deletion.

-To protect data during hardware or service failures, Azure Storage geo-replicates customer data between two regions in the same geography.
-For example, Azure can geo-replicate data between North and West Europe or between North and South United States.
+To help protect data during hardware or service failures, Azure Storage geo-replicates customer data between two regions in the same geographical location.
+For example, Azure Storage can geo-replicate data between North and West Europe or between North and South United States.